Renters' Rights Act 2025, Phase 1 commencement

 Check prescribed document compliance before serving Form 3A

-A Section 8 notice can be set aside if you failed to serve Gas Safety Record, EICR, EPC, How to Rent guide, deposit Prescribed Information, and (from 1 May 2026) the Renters' Rights Act Information Sheet on existing tenants.
+A Section 8 notice can be set aside if you failed to serve Gas Safety Record, EICR, EPC, the How to Rent guide (tenancies granted before 1 May 2026), deposit Prescribed Information, and (from 1 May 2026) the Renters' Rights Act Information Sheet on existing tenants.
 Verify compliance before serving.

 Templates recommended in this guide